spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 For example, if you have a pipeline with parameters choices configured, the pipeline stage will allow you to enter an expression like `${trigger.parameters['value1']}` instead of selecting from a dropdown.
 This expression still needs to be enclosed with `${` and `}` as the expression can be a complex one, e.g. `${ trigger.parameters['stack'] }-readonly-${ trigger.parameters['region'] }`.

 For other places in the UI where it is difficult to enter text like the capacity field in a deploy, you can enter an expression by editing the stage JSON and adding an expression instead of the field.
-Make sure you enclose the expression in double quotes in the JSON. `"min": "${trigger.parameters['min']}""`
+Make sure you enclose the expression in double quotes in the JSON. `"min": "${trigger.parameters['min']}"`

 ### Turning a stage on or off